Living in Madeira for the long-term was high on my list of life goals, back in the midst of the pandemic.

 Plus, Madeira is an autonomous region of Portugal, so it can set different rules to those on the mainland.

-Eating out is also very affordable, especially if you stick to non-touristic places.
+Eating out in Madeira is still affordable, especially if you stick to non-touristic places.

 Many of the more touristy/international restaurants are also quite well-priced.
-My favorites in Funchal are Prima Caju, Threehouse Hotel, the Ritz, Art Corner, MadCuba and Principal Bistro.
+My favorites in Funchal are Prima Caju, Threehouse Hotel, the Ritz, Art Corner, and MadCuba.

-If you’re a fan of specialty coffee, you’ll find beans from Madeira’s only roaster (Greenhouse Coffee) served at Land Food & Coffee.
+If you’re a fan of specialty coffee, you’ll find beans from a local Madeiran roastery (Greenhouse Coffee) served at Land Food & Coffee.

 But you’ll have to work hard for it, as the cafe is up a very steep hill.
 Or you can take the cable car up the mountain.
 Land Food & Coffee is situated just underneath the end point of the cable car.